 Architecture is renowned for international collaboration and exports innovative creations.
 RIBA chief executive Alan Vallance argues that “the architect sector thrives on diversity, benefiting from different ways of working, backgrounds and experience.”

-The RIBA believes that it is crucial that the UK’s exit from the EU does not compromise built environment quality or sustainability by starting a short-sighted race to the bottom on standards or allowing standards to be eroded through statutory instruments.
+The RIBA, a professional body made up of architects, believes that it is crucial that the UK’s exit from the EU does not compromise built environment quality or sustainability by starting a short-sighted race to the bottom on standards or allowing standards to be eroded through statutory instruments.

 RIBA has asked the government to consider a series of changes to the immigration system, one being for an end to the annual cap on Tier 2 visas for skilled workers.